Feliphegomez/digital-members/readme.txt

 * BUG FIX: Fixed a fatal error that was happening in PHP 5.2 or earlier due to code syntax that was not supported then.
 We noticed a few other cases as well, but decided we won't support PHP 5.2 consistent with WP and other plugins.
 * BUG FIX: Fixed the URL used when using 2Checkout in sandbox mode.
 * BUG FIX: Fixed JavaScript errors that would occur sometimes on the Billing Update page when using the Stripe gateway.
 * BUG FIX: Fixed issue where the dummy $0 orders created when using the "Stripe Updates" feature weren't saving with the updated subscription_transaction_id.
 This would prevent future payments from being linked to that user and could prevent subscriptions cancellations from being synchronized.
-When updating to PMPro 2.4, an update script will run to try to restore these subscription_transaction_id values.
-However, any recurring orders that occured when the id was missing will not be added to PMPro.
+When updating to DmRFID 2.4, an update script will run to try to restore these subscription_transaction_id values.
+However, any recurring orders that occured when the id was missing will not be added to DmRFID.
 You will have to update them manually.
 * BUG FIX: Fixed JavaScript error on the edit discount code page.
 * BUG FIX/ENHANCEMENT: Showing expiration date as text when it is set as a readonly field.
 (Thanks, Rodmar "rodmarzavala" on GitHub)
 * BUG FIX/ENHANCEMENT: Now checking if headers were already sent before trying to start the PHP session.
-If headers are sent before PMPro tries to start the session, there is usually another error somewhere on the WP site that needs to be fixed.
+If headers are sent before DmRFID tries to start the session, there is usually another error somewhere on the WP site that needs to be fixed.
 But at least we aren't adding to the confusion by trying to start the session late causing another error in the log.
 * BUG FIX/ENHANCEMENT: Updated misleading hint for the PayPal Express IPN URL on the payment settings page.
 * BUG FIX/ENHANCEMENT: Fixed invalid key description in the SQL in includes/setup.sql.
-The actually query used to set up table in PMPro was correct though.
+The actually query used to set up table in DmRFID was correct though.
 The setup.sql file is included for reference and developers who want to create the tables "manually" in MySQL.
 * BUG FIX/ENHANCEMENT: The post type search filter now supports cases where post type set in WPQuery is an array.
 * BUG FIX/ENHANCEMENT: Fixed warning that showed when a user with no levels visited the frontend account page.
 * BUG FIX/ENHANCEMENT: Fixing warnings that would be logged at checkout in certain cases.